niuers/Distributed-System-Design-Review/CDN.md

 1. Serving content from CDNs can significantly improve performance in two ways:
    * Users receive content from data centers close to them
    * Your servers do not have to serve requests that the CDN fulfills
+## Modern CDNs can handle numerous IT tasks, helping you to:
+1. Improve page load speed
+1. Handle high traffic loads
+1. Block spammers, scrapers and other bad bots
+1. Localize coverage without the cost
+1. Reduce bandwidth consumption
+1. Load balance between multiple servers
+1. Protect your website from DDoS attacks
+1. Secure your application

+## Make CDN Work
+1. For a CDN to work, it needs to be the default inbound gateway for all incoming traffic.
+To make this happen, you’ll need to modify your root domain DNS configurations (e.g., domain.com) and those of your subdomains (e.g., www.domain.com, img.domain.com).
+2. For your root domain, you’ll change its A record to point to one of the CDN’s IP ranges.
+For each subdomain, modify its CNAME record to point to a CDN-provided subdomain address (e.g., ns1.cdn.com).
+In both cases, this results in the DNS routing all visitors to your CDN instead of being directed to your original server.

+## Caching Method
+1. Caching method: Most are origin pull ?

+## Main Components
+1. PoPs (Points of Presence)
+   * CDN PoPs (Points of Presence) are strategically located data centers responsible for communicating with users in their geographic vicinity.
+Their main function is to reduce round trip time by bringing the content closer to the website’s visitor.
+Each CDN PoP typically contains numerous caching servers.
+1. Caching servers: Caching servers are responsible for the storage and delivery of cached files.
+Their main function is to accelerate website load times and reduce bandwidth consumption.
+Each CDN caching server typically holds multiple storage drives and high amounts of RAM resources.
+2. SSD/HDD + RAM: Inside CDN caching servers, cached files are stored on solid-state and hard-disk drives (SSD and HDD) or in random-access memory (RAM), with the more commonly-used files hosted on the more speedy mediums.
+Being the fastest of the three, RAM is typically used to store the most frequently-accessed items.

 ## Potential Problems
 1. Operating servers in many locations poses many technical challenges, including: